-Meet Captain David Mangum, the owner and operator of Shallow Water Expeditions.
-The operation is located on the Florida Panhandle, where Dave has been targetting the region’s powerful tarpon and massive reds for the past 40 years with clients.
+Meet Captain David Mangum, the owner, and operator of Shallow Water Expeditions.
+The operation is located on the Florida Panhandle, where Dave has been targeting the region’s powerful tarpon and massive reds for the past 40 years with clients.
 We are excited to add David to our ongoing blog series “Behind the Guides” presented by Costa Sunglasses.

 Flylords: Tell us who David Mangum is.